 But you won’t wait for 3 years to receive your cash?
 This agreement would be very unfair to you.
-So we agree that I pay the interest beforehand – semi annually (2,500 after every 6 months).
+So we agree that I pay the interest beforehand – semi-annually (2,500 after every 6 months).
 And the capital at the end.
-Meaning that the last payment will be Ksh.
+This means that the last payment will be Ksh.
 52,500.

 In a different Scenario